 Effective Interview Questions

-To develop effective interview questions, maintain a laser-like focus on your job requirements.
+For effective interview questions, maintain a laser-like focus on your job requirements.
 Questions should unearth useful information about candidates' relevant experience—and how they would use that experience to help you achieve your goals.

 Develop effective questions